-Gorilla Trekking is the most known tourism activity which involves constant movement on foot into the dense forests of Bwindi forest and Mgahinga gorilla national park in search for mountain gorillas and once they are seen, tourists can spend an hour with them in their natural environment.
-Uganda harbors half of the total worlds’ endangered mountains gorillas making Uganda the most visited gorilla destination.
+Gorilla trekking is the most popular tourist activity, which involves constant movement on foot into the dense forests of Bwindi Forest and Mgahinga Gorilla National Park in search of mountain gorillas.
+Once they are seen, tourists can spend an hour with them in their natural environment.
+Uganda harbors half of the total world's endangered mountain gorillas, making Uganda the most visited gorilla destination.

 General health rules

-• If you are not feeling well, you are advised not to visit any gorilla family and your money will be refunded or an alternate visit will be arranged for you.
+• If you are ill, you should avoid visiting any gorilla family, and your money will be refunded or an alternate visit will be arranged for you.

 • Do not dump any rubbish during gorilla trekking in any of those national parks

-• Always wash your hands before going for the Gorilla trekking experience.
+• Always wash your hands before embarking on a gorilla trekking adventure.

-• In case you want to ease yourself, you can talk to your guide so that he can dig up a 30cm deep hole and cover it when you are done.
+• If you want to take it easy, talk to your guide about digging a 30-cm-deep hole and covering it when you're done.

-• keep your voices low always while trekking these giant apes in this thick forest as well as you view other wildlife species like birds, animals such as bush pigs, monkeys, forest elephants among others.
+• Keep your voices low while trekking these colossal apes through the dense forest, as well as when viewing other wildlife species such as birds and animals such as bush pigs, monkeys, and forest elephants, among others.